IFcoltransG/buuza-wiki/Person/Ahl Vahid.md

+# Ahl Vahid
 Ahl Vahid is a celebrated fashion designer.
-After [Sam](Sam.md) says she doesn't mind one of Ahl Vahid's dresses in a fashion catalogue, [Aria](Aria.md) sends her the dress, the gift being an invitation to return to high society.
+After [[Sam|Sam]] says she doesn't mind one of Ahl Vahid's dresses in a fashion catalogue, [[Aria|Aria]] sends her the dress, the gift being an invitation to return to high society.

-# References
+## References
-Third Time Lucky 1
+- Third Time Lucky 1
-A Summons 2
+- A Summons 2